dcanadillas/tf-multi-eks-hcp/README.md

 The Terraform configuration has some outputs that help on finding the required data to connect to your HCP Consul cluster or EKS clusters.

-To configure your Consul CLI credentials you can do the following:
+To configure your Consul CLI credentials you can do the following (change `public` to `private` if you are using private endpoint that is accessible for HCP Consul):
 ```
-# If your HCP cluster has a public endpoint
+# Example for public endpoint
 export CONSUL_HTTP_ADDR=$(terraform output -json consul_endpoints | jq -r .public)

 export CONSUL_HTTP_TOKEN=$(terraform output -raw consul_root_tokens)